Otho Holland Williams: Early life

-Early War
+Early war

-On June 14, 1775, upon the call for soldiers by the Continental Congress, Williams joined Capt.
+On June 14, 1775, not long after the Continental Congress called for soldiers, Williams joined Capt.
 Thomas Price's Independent Rifle Company of Maryland as first lieutenant.
 The company then marched to the Siege of Boston.
-Soon after the company's arrival in Boston, Williams was promoted to the command of the company.
+Soon after the company arrived in Boston, Williams was promoted.
 By order of the Continental Congress on June 27, 1776, the rifle company was integrated into the Maryland and Virginia Rifle Regiment, with Hugh Stephenson as colonel, Moses Rawlings as lieutenant colonel and Williams as major.

-The regiment did not see much action until the Battle of Fort Washington, where Williams was taken prisoner by the British.
-He was taken to New York, where due to his rank he was permitted to go at large on his parole.
-During this time in New York, it was common for British officers to amuse themselves by insulting American prisoners with pointed questions such as "What Trade were you of before you entered the service?"
+The regiment did not see much action until the Battle of Fort Washington, where Williams was wounded and taken prisoner by the British.
+Taken to New York, due to his rank he initially was permitted to go at large on his parole and mingle in polite society with the British officer corps in the fashionable Battery Heights neighborhood.
+During this time in New York, British officers commonly amused themselves by insulting American prisoners with pointed questions such as "What Trade were you of before you entered the service?"
 When a high ranking British officer asked this question of Williams he replied:

 That he was in a profession which taught him to resist tyranny and punish insolence, and that proofs of his profession would follow a reputation towards him.

 It is suggested that the officer offended by this retort informed William Phillips—then in command of the New York garrison—that Williams was sending military information to George Washington contrary to the terms of his parole.
-Williams was promptly arrested and confined to a sixteen square foot (1.5 square meter) room without ventilation in the city's provost jail which he shared with Ethan Allen.
-Due to possible maltreatment by his captors and malnourishment, his health was affected to the point where he never fully recovered from his imprisonment.
+Williams was promptly arrested and sent to Provost prison in Manhattan.
+He and many others including Ethan Allen were confined to a filthy sixteen square foot (1.5 square meter) room without ventilation in the city's jail.
+At least once Williams was made to ride toward the gallows with a rope around his next and seated on a coffin before being sent back to the prison.
+Nonetheless, his spirit remained unbroken, for when his brother managed to get $40 to him, Williams loaned $30 to fellow inmates to buy shirts and shoes.
+He remained captive for about fourteen months.
+In late September 1777, Allen, together with Williams, Virginia Navy Captain Edward Champion Travis, New Jersey diarist William Fell and Long Island surgeon's mate Elias Cornelius wrote a letter delivered to New York's city commandant, Major General Pigot complaining of the close confinement, inadequate rations, insufficient firewood, bad water, no medicine nor ink and paper nor family visits and confinement in the "loathsome dungeon" which received no written reply though the doors were all bolted for a day or two in retaliation.